In this paper the authors provides experimental evidence from Kenya on intermediary market structure

 African agricultural markets are characterized by low revenues for smallholder farmers and high food prices for consumers.
-There has long been concern that this price wedge between farmers and consumers – and the resulting loss in producer and consumer welfare – are driven in part by imperfect competition among the intermediaries that connect them.
+Many have worried that this wedge is partially driven by imperfect competition among intermediaries.

 This research was funded under the Private Enterprise Development in Low-income Countries (PEDL) Programme